yseulthb/yseulthb.github.io/_pages/projects.md

 </style>

 ### 🚨 Current openings
-- 🐟 **Data-science project for BSc/MSc students**: How many different fish species occupy a specific river?
+- 🐟 **Internship project for BSc/MSc students**: How many different fish species occupy a specific river?
 Are they around the whole year or do they follow seasonal migratory patterns?
 How quickly can we detect invasive species? <br>
+Usual fish counting methods rely on a knowledgeable team of people who sample specific portions of rivers once a year to determine what species live there.
+If this method is very precise, it is time consuming and limited to specific river portions. <br>
-Can we leverage observations reported online, e.g. on iNaturalist, to complement traditional river surveys? <br>
+Could we leverage citizen science and observation data base, such as iNaturalist, to complement those river surveys?  <br>
 **➡️ Internship description:
 <a href="/pdf/Internship_iNat_darters.pdf" target="_blank">[English]</a> and <a href="/pdf/Stage_iNat_darters.pdf" target="_blank">[French]</a>.**